Preventing Chimney Fires

 Prefabricated, factory-built, metal chimneys (majority of residential communities)

-To be installed in most jurisdictions in the United States, factory built, metal chimneys that are designed to vent wood burning stoves or prefabricated metal fireplaces must pass special tests.
-Most tests require the chimney to withstand flue temperatures up to 2100°F – without sustaining damage.
+To be installed in Canada, factory built, metal chimneys that are designed to vent wood burning stoves or prefabricated metal fireplaces must be certified to the ULCS629 Standard.
+This Standard requires the chimney to withstand flue temperatures up to 2100°F – without sustaining damage.
 Under chimney fire conditions, damage to these systems still may occur.
 When prefabricated, factory-built metal chimneys are damaged by a chimney fire, they should no longer be used and must be replaced.

 Nine Signs that You’ve Had a Chimney Fire